OR WAIT 15 SECS

 Pneumonia and influenza combined are the greatest infectious cause of death in the U.S., and pneumonia accounts for between 3 and 18 percent of all childhood hospital admissions.

 The research team looked at all-cause pneumonia hospital admissions for two periods -- between 1997 and 1999, and between 2001 and 2004.
-The year 2000 was omitted from the study, as this was the year the vaccine was introduced and due to variable rates of uptake across the
+The year 2000 was omitted from the study, as this was the year the vaccine was introduced and due to variable rates of uptake across the USA it was decided this year should not be included.

 They found that rates of all-cause pneumonia hospital admissions for the post vaccination years fell by 506 cases per 100,000 children under 2 a drop of 39 percent, and representing an actual reduction of some 41,000 admissions in 2004.